KULeuven-MICAS/snax-gemm/README.md

 ### Batch Stride GEMM
 The Batch Stride GEMM is built with the Block GEMM.
-Basicaly, the Batch Stride GEMM does multiple block matrix multiplication.
-The The pseudocode is:
+Basically, the Batch Stride GEMM does multiple block matrix multiplication.
+The pseudocode is:
 ```
 for (b = 0; b < B; b++) {
   C[b] = A[b] * B[b] // Each is a blockGemm